 Lunch is not included, but you can purchase food on the ferry or bring a packed lunch with you.
 There are limited options to purchase food on the island.

 After the ferry ride, you’ll meet your indigenous local guide on Bathurst Island and be greeted by a short ‘Welcome To Country’ ritual.
 You’ll then chat with locals over a traditional morning tea consisting of tea and damper (soda bread cooked in a campfire).

-Spend the afternoon working with an Aboriginal artist to create your own artwork – Tiwi style.
+Spend the afternoon working with an Aboriginal artist to create your own artwork Tiwi–style.
 Depending on the artists in the center at the time, this could be either painting, carving or screen printing.
-Afterwards, you can take home your creation as a memento of this special workshop.
-You can also purchase traditional Tiwi artworks including paintings, fabric, carving, pottery and clothing at island prices (own expense).
+Afterwards, you can take home your creation as a memento.
+You can also purchase traditional Tiwi artworks including paintings, fabric, carving, pottery and clothing (own expense).

 Kevin was a great tour guide.
 Very friendly and informative.
 Had a great day on Tiwi.